-The lead agency should compare projected emissions for 2020, 2030 and 2050 and the buildout year of the proposed plan to the District's thresholds of significance or its own established significance thresholds.
+The lead agency should compare projected emissions for 2020, 2030 and 2050 and the build-out year of the proposed plan to the District's thresholds of significance (demonstrating consistency with the Climate Change Scoping Plan), its own established significance thresholds, or per capita targets outlined in the Climate Change Scoping Plan.
 Build-out years beyond 2020, 2030 and 2050 should disclose the emissions and show a downward emissions trajectory consistent with the State of California's long term GHG reduction goals.
 If the lead agency determines that GHG emissions associated with the proposed general or area plan would exceed the significance thresholds established by the lead agency, the general or area plan would be considered to have a significant impact with respect to GHG emissions, and mitigation would be required.

-General or area plans found to have a significant impact should implement all feasible mitigation measures to reduce impacts.
-Refer to Section 9.4 for examples of appropriate mitigation measures for reducing operational GHG emissions.
+General or area plans found to have a significant impact should implement all feasible mitigation measures to reduce impacts, starting with the District's tier 1 and 2 best management practices for operational GHG emissions in Chapter 6.
+Refer to Section 9.4 for examples of additional mitigation measures for reducing operational GHG emissions.
 Binding, enforceable mitigation measures should be incorporated as policies and implementation programs within the general or area plan.